ddaaggeett/whiteSocket/README.md

 EDUCATION - either public settings or private/more individual (autodidact) approach - Public education can place 4 students per machine's hardware setup at one time.
 That's MAX $500/student for however long a projector lasts, of which it's usually the lamp that goes anyways -> cheap replacement.

+ENGINEERING - PDF markup intensive tasks are all the more reason to keep the entire documentation system hands on with a writing system.

 Intelligent system methods to share design work.  (artificial intelligent systems -> remember, blooprint.xyz is a data collector...and AI exists by crawling data)

 Student progression monitor (grading system)